gamtiq/seeq/README.md

-   -c, --case-sensitive   Use case-sensitive check/search when possible -s, --search           Make search instead of check -m, --limit            Limit of quantity of results per resource -V, --verbose          Enable verbose output
+   -c, --case-sensitive   Use case-sensitive check/search when possible -s, --search           Make search instead of check -m, --limit            Limit of quantity of results per resource -f, --format           Result format; can be: text, json, raw  [text] -V, --verbose          Enable verbose output
    -v, --version          Show program version --github-lang          Search GitHub repositories that are written in the specified language